 Most of the online information I found on this subject is wrong (about 50%) Hence I will provide accurate information for choosing a good doctor, coping strategies, and health hacks to feel better a little later.
 Thank you for reading.
 I hope this helps you or a friend.

-*The information in this blog was used by permission from Dr. Jeremy Crosby and Haus of Clarity and is intended for information purposes only.
+*The information in this blog was used by permission and is intended for information purposes only.
 If you are experiencing a medical emergency please contact a medical professional or call 911.